 Minors is also the first Division where various All-Star teams will continue with Little League Tournament play after the regular season.
 Attendance at All-Star evaluations are mandatory for interested players (unless prior arrangements have been made) and take place in early June.
 All-Star team selection is primarily based on skill and ability, and not all players will be selected to an All-Star team.

 Participants are supplied with a numbered baseball jersey (which must be returned at the end of the season), ball cap, baseball pants, baseball “sleeves”, a belt and baseball socks (all of which they keep).

-Parents need to supply cleats (non-metal), a baseball glove, a batting helmet and an athletic supporter or compression shorts (mandatory in Little League).
 Please be aware that a face guard on the helmet is mandatory for this division.
-Also make sure it fits properly, is CSA approved, and is marked (athletic tape works well) to identify it as your child’s.
+Also make sure it fits properly, is NOCSAE approved, and is marked (athletic tape works well) to identify it as your child’s.

 Many players have or will wish to purchase their own baseball bats.
-All bats must have a "USA Baseball" approved logo and must be at least 27 inches long.
+All non-wood or laminated bats must have a "USA Baseball" approved logo and must be at least 27 inches long.
 No exceptions (this includes practices and games).
 Solid one-piece wood barrel bats do not require a USA Baseball logo.

 Age and Ability:

 This level of play is primarily designed for Little League age 9 and 10 year-olds, although very strong 8 year-olds may register in Rookie Ball Senior and attend Minors evaluations.
 Players who are league age 9 and receive low evaluation scores will be placed in the Rookie Ball Senior Division.
 Link to Little League age chart: Age Chart

 League-age 11 year olds who are not placed or drafted onto a Majors Division team (based on evaluation results and the number of available spots in Majors) will be placed in the Minors Division.
 Players who are Little League age 10 and want to be considered for a Majors team must attend evaluations for both the Minors and Majors Divisions.